toptensoftware/flashy/flashy/README.md

 ### Automatic Chain Booting

-Automatic chain booting lets you automatically chain boot from flashy into another kernel if flashy doesn't detact any activity for a period of time after boot.
+Automatic chain booting lets you chain boot from Flashy's bootloader into another kernel if no serial port activity is detected for a period of time after boot.

-Automatic chain booting is configured in standard Pi `cmdline.txt` file using the `flashy.autochain` option.
+Automatic chain booting is configured in the standard Pi `cmdline.txt` file using the `flashy.autochain` option.

-For example adding this option to `cmdline.txt` (and assuming flashy is installed as the default boot kernel on the device) would cause flashy to load and wait 10 seconds before loading and passing control to `someKernelImage.img`.
+For example adding this option to `cmdline.txt` (and assuming flashy is installed as the default boot kernel on the device) would cause flashy to load and wait 10 seconds before passing control to `someKernelImage.img`.

 ```
 flashy.autochain=10,/sd/someKernelImage.img